jesse-wei/SAPsim/docs/rules.rst

   - An instruction's First Hexit is its 2 or 3 letter Mnemonic.
 An instruction's Second Hexit is its Arg.

-    - For an instruction, the Arg can be represented in base-10 or base-16.
+    - An instruction's Arg can be represented in base-10 or base-16.
     - For example, ``JC 15`` could also be written as ``JC F``.

   - All data must fit in a byte.